vikrant82/chat-analyzer/readme.md

 In the root of the project, create a `config.json` file and populate it with your credentials.

+-   **Webex Image Processing**: The `image_processing` block within the `webex` configuration allows you to control how images are handled to manage AI costs.
+    -   `enabled`: Set to `true` to allow the application to download and analyze images, or `false` to disable it globally.
+    -   `max_size_bytes`: The maximum size of an image (in bytes) that will be processed.
+    -   `allowed_mime_types`: A list of image formats (e.g., "image/jpeg", "image/png") that are permitted for analysis.

 ```json
 {
   "telegram": {